n8n vs Power Automate: Open Source vs Enterprise Microsoft

 Let's start where Power Automate wins: the Microsoft Stack.
 If your organization relies on SharePoint, Teams, Dynamics 365, and Power BI, Power Automate is essentially 'Local.'
 It doesn't need API keys or complex OAuth setups for these tools; it just works.
 It can access folders, read files, and trigger chats with a level of native permission that third-party tools will always struggle to match.

 For an IT department, this is a dream.
 It fits into existing tenant security, follows Office 365 governance policies, and requires no additional vendor discovery.
-If you are building simple 'last-mile' automations—like saving a Teams attachment to a SharePoint folder—Power Automate is the correct choice 100% of the time.
+If you are building simple 'last-mile' automations—like saving a broker's emailed offering memorandum from Teams into a deal folder in SharePoint—Power Automate is the correct choice 100% of the time.

 In our analysis of 50+ automation deployments, we've found this pattern consistently delivers measurable results.